-If neither the normal greeting message nor the greeting message for a certain time mode have been recorded incoming calls will not be redirected to the SVM card in that time mode.
-For example, if a greeting recorded, incoming calls will not be redirected to the SVM card in that time mode.
-For example, if a greeting message has only been recorded for night mode, and no normal greeting message has been recorded, incoming calls can only be redirected to an SVM card in night mode.
-No incoming calls will be redirected to the SVM card in day/lunch/break mode.
+If neither the normal greeting message nor the greeting message for a certain time mode have been recorded, incoming calls will not be redirected to the SVM/ESVM card in that time mode.
+For example, if a greeting message has only been recorded for night mode, and no normal greeting message has been recorded, incoming calls can only be redirected to an SVM/ESVM card in night mode.
+No incoming calls will be redirected to the SVM/ESVM card in day/lunch/break mode.